TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 achieve because the signal that is output by these connectors is converted to PAL or NTSC standards.
-Because of that it is not possible to make use of custom modelines in order to tweak the resolution/refresh rate to match native resolutions of emulated systems (Please correct if i'm wrong).
+Because of that it is not possible to make use of custom modelines in order to tweak the resolution/refresh rate to match native resolutions of emulated systems.
+(Please correct me if i'm wrong).

 I have tested with success with two Nvidia cards and a Radeon.
 ArcadeVGA cards seems to be supported too. `Calamity`, a prolific developper is this field